-BC542 Marriage & Family Counseling (3)
+BC542 Marriage & Family Counseling (2)

 Marriage and family problems are present in the majority of counseling cases.
 This course will give an overview of general marriage and family counseling issues relating to the content and process of counseling.
 It will then proceed to specifically deal with some of the major difficulties that troubled marriages and families experience from a biblical perspective.
-Included in the course are discussions of the biblical basis and purposes of marriage, family stages, inlaw problems, developing unity, husband/wife roles and responsibilities, correcting communication problems and how to resolve conflicts that arise.
+Included in the course are discussions of the biblical basis and purposes of marriage, family stages, inlaw problems, developing unity, husband/wife roles and responsibilities, correcting communication problems, and how to resolve conflicts that arise.

-BC548 Counseling & Youth (2)
+BC548 Counseling Youth & Child Development (2)

+Analysis of the physiological, cognitive, spiritual and personality development from birth through adolescence.
+There will also be a discussion of parenting issues and a critique of the self-esteem movement.
 This course is designed to help the student to understand the intense and frequent problems of young people.
 A thoroughly biblical understanding of young people and their problems and a functional approach to counseling youth will be presented.